Dean's Associate Professor of Information Systems

 Leman Akoglu, PhD

 Leman Akoglu is the Heinz College Dean's Associate Professor of Information Systems.
 She also holds courtesy appointments in the Computer Science Department (CSD) and the Machine Learning Department (MLD) of School of Computer Science (SCS).
 Prior to this, she was an Assistant Professor in the Department of Computer Science at Stony Brook University since receiving her Ph.D. from CSD/SCS of Carnegie Mellon University in 2012.

-Dr. Akoglu’s research interests span a wide range of data mining and machine learning topics with a focus on algorithmic problems arising in graph mining, pattern discovery, social and information networks, and especially anomaly mining; outlier, fraud, and event detection in diverse real-world domains.
+Dr. Akoglu’s research interests broadly span machine learning and graph mining, focusing on pattern discovery and anomaly mining, with applications to fraud and event detection in diverse real-world domains.
 At Heinz, Dr. Akoglu directs the Data Analytics Techniques Algorithms (DATA) Lab.